-6.5 Potential effects of the programme on Natura 2000 territories and protected areas in case of Ukraine
+6.5 Potential effects of the programme on Natura 2000 territories and other conservation areas

 PO2 iv) promoting climate change adaptation, and disaster risk prevention, resilience, taking into account ecosystem-based approaches

 Type of actions in PO2 iv) will likely have positive effects on Natura 2000 sites as they aim to contribute to the protection of natural assets through preparing for the occurance of natural and human-induced disasters.
 Usually, these disasters result in loss of habitat and mass mortality of protected flora and fauna, therefore, any joint action targeting prevention is very welcome.